The Pearl of Africa Hotel Kampala: Overview

 Aya Investments Limited, a subsidiary of the Aya Group, has been working on the 24-story building since 2006.
 Because of cash shortages and administrative difficulties, the hotel took much longer to complete, with many missed deadlines and multiple postponements of the opening date.
 Since completion, it is the tallest completed building in the city, at 23 storeys and about 90 m in height.
 The building was originally developed under the Hilton Hotels brand.
 However, when the owners of the hotel failed to reach a licensing agreement with Hilton, the latter signed up with Carlson Rezidor Hotel Group in January 2017.
 In June 2017 the Carlson Rezidor Hotel Group withdrew from the management agreement.
 In September 2017 a South African hotel brand, Sovereign Hotels, entered into a short term management agreement with the owners and opened the hotel in October 2017.

 Construction costs

-As of April 2012, the total construction bill for the property was estimated at about US$150 million (UGX:350 billion), according to Aya Group Chairman Mohammed Hamid.
+As of April 2012, the total construction bill for the property was estimated at US$150 million (UGX:350 billion), according to Aya Group Chairman Mohammed Hamid.
 In September 2017, the New Vision (newspaper) reported that the Aya Group had invested USh1.75 trillion (US$300 million), into this project.